 California Left Turn Motorcycle Crashes: Serious Accidents Cause Serious Injuries

 In 1979, a paper known as "The Hurt Report" was published.
 It summarized a study called Motorcycle Accident Cause Factors and Identification of Countermeasures.
-More than thirty years later, this is the only comprehensive study ever done about the causes of motorcycle accidents on American roads and highways.
-The author, Dr. Hugh H. Hurt, is a researcher at the University of Southern California and still studies motorcycle crashes.
-He claims the findings in the original report remain relevant even in 2011.
+Forty years later, this is the only comprehensive study ever done about the causes of motorcycle accidents on American roads and highways.
+The author, Dr. Hugh H. Hurt, was a researcher at the University of Southern California and who studied motorcycle crashes.

 According to Dr. Hurt's research, more than three-quarters of motorcycle accidents involve a crash with another vehicle, usually a passenger car.
 In two-thirds of these crashes, the driver of the larger vehicle causes the accident when he violates the motorcyclist's right of way.
 This often occurs when the driver makes a left turn while the motorcyclist is heading straight.

 There are two common causes of left-turn motorcycle accidents:

 - The driver of the passenger vehicle did not yield to the motorcyclist.

 - The driver of the passenger vehicle did not see the motorcyclist and turned into the motorcyclist's path.